Swithun: Proverb

-Swithun was initially buried out of doors, rather than in his cathedral, apparently at his own request.
+Swithun was initially buried outdoors, rather than in his cathedral, apparently at his own request.
 William of Malmesbury recorded that the bishop left instructions that his body should be buried outside the church, ubi et pedibus praetereuntium et stillicidiis ex alto rorantibus esset obnoxius [where it might be subject to the feet of passers-by and to the raindrops pouring from on high], which has been taken as indicating that the legend was already well known in the 12th century.

 In 971 it was decided to move his body to a new indoor shrine, and one theory traces the origin of the legend to a heavy shower by which, on the day of the move, the saint marked his displeasure towards those who were removing his remains.
 This story, however, cannot be traced further back than the 17th or 18th century.
 Also, it is at variance with the 10th century writers, who all agreed that the move took place in accordance with the saint's desire expressed in a vision.
-James Raine suggested that the legend was derived from the tremendous downpour of rain that occurred, according to the Durham chroniclers, on St. Swithun's Day, 1315.
+James Raine suggested that the legend was derived from the tremendous downpour of rain that occurred, according to the Durham chroniclers, on St.Swithun's Day, 1315.

 John Earle suggests that the legend comes from a pagan or possibly prehistoric day of augury.
-In France, St. Medard (8 June), Urban of Langres, and St. Gervase and St. Protais (19 June) are credited with an influence on the weather almost identical with that attributed to St. Swithun in England.
-In Flanders, there is St. Godelieve (6 July) and in Germany the Seven Sleepers' Day (27 June).
-There is a scientific basis to the weather pattern behind the legend of St. Swithun's day.
+In France, St Medard (8 June), Urban of Langres, and St Gervase and St Protais (19 June) are credited with an influence on the weather almost identical with that attributed to St Swithun in England.
+In Flanders, there is St Godelieve (6 July) and in Germany the Seven Sleepers' Day (27 June).
+In Russia it is the day of Sampson the Hospitable (27 June old style).

+There is a scientific basis to the weather pattern behind the legend of St Swithun's day.
 Around the middle of July, the jet stream settles into a pattern which, in the majority of years, holds reasonably steady until the end of August.
 When the jet stream lies north of the British Isles then continental high pressure is able to move in; when it lies across or south of the British Isles, Arctic air and Atlantic weather systems predominate.

-The most false that the prediction has been, according to the Guinness Book of Records, were in 1924 when 13.5 hours of sunshine in London were followed by 30 of the next 40 days being wet, and in 1913 when a 15-hour rainstorm was followed by 30 dry days out of 40.
+The most false that the prediction has been, according to the Guinness Book of Records, was in 1924 when 13.5 hours of sunshine in London were followed by 30 of the next 40 days being wet, and in 1913 when a 15-hour rainstorm was followed by 30 dry days out of 40.